mohamedyd/awesome_resources/README.md

 ## AI-related Repos

 * [the incredible PyTorch](https://github.com/ritchieng/the-incredible-pytorch): This repo is a curated list of tutorials, projects, libraries, videos, papers, books and anything related to the incredible PyTorch.

+# Miscellaneous

+## Articles

+* [What we look for in a resume](https://huyenchip.com/2023/01/24/what-we-look-for-in-a-candidate.html): A set of tips for creating a professional resume and cover letter.